rkharal/FliX/README.md

 To reproduce the experimental results from the paper:

 1. Navigate to the `runscripts_experiments` directory.
-2. Execute the desired Bash script, such as `./run_throughput_test.sh`.
-3. Results will be written to the designated directories for later visualization.
+2. Results will be written to the designated directories for later visualization.

 ## runscripts and plotting scrips